Climate data from sea and ice

-Climate change is certain.
-However, a better understanding of the so-called climate variability would allow us to calculate how high the warming could be in coming decades.
-Andrew Dolman and his team at the Alfred Wegener Institute (AWI) are working with complex data material from sea and ice.
+A better understanding of climate variability helps to calculate how high global warming could be in the coming decades.
+Andrew Dolman and his team at the Alfred Wegener Institute (AWI) rely on complex data material from sea and ice.

 For example, we know the world will be warmer in the future, but climate variability helps forecast how much hotter certain decades will be compared to the average.
 In essence, climate variability looks at the way elements, such as temperature, rainfall and wind, deviate from the average value over a period of time, beyond individual weather statistics.

 The Earth System Diagnostics research team at the Alfred Wegener Institute (AWI) Helmholtz Centre for Polar and Marine Research use geological data, statistical processes and climate models to better understand climate variability over long time-scales – so, over 10-year, 100-year and 1000-year time periods.
 “To do this, we have to look for records of the past climate in historical data sets but these only go back about 170 years,” explains Dolman, who has always been interested in science, especially in ecology and the natural world.

 ”For longer periods of time, we need to look at ice cores and sediment cores from the ocean floor.
 Tiny marine animals preserved in the sediment can tell us something about the past climate because the ratio of chemicals in their shells changed with temperature.
 By measuring the ratio of these chemicals in old shells, we have a ‘proxy’ measurement of the temperature in the past.”

 "Tiny marine animals preserved in the sediment can tell us something about the past climate because the ratio of chemicals in their shells changed with temperature."

 Looking into climate variability over longer periods of time